imagineLife/docker-thoughts/notes/RunANodeApp.md

 - with the user as node, the container is run as that user
 - if the USER row was BELOW the COPY command, the copy command would fail
 - --chown=node:node changes who OWNS the index file
+- workdir: a path to the 'working' directory, which gets created if not existing already

 ### index.js
 ```